CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: Related Work

 \section{Related Work}

 {\bf Rule-based Transpilers.} Rule-based handcrafted transpilers are usually built using traditional compiler techniques and concepts such as parsing and abstract syntax trees.
 Examples of such transpilers include \texttt{java2python}~\cite{java2python} and \texttt{py2java}~\cite{py2java}.
 TSS code converter~\cite{tangiblesoftsoln} is a commercial J2P transpiler.
-Overall, these transpilers vary by the intricacies and difficulty level of constructs (e.g. lambdas, anonymous inner class).
+Overall, these transpilers vary by the intricacies and difficulty level of constructs (e.g., lambda, anonymous inner class).
 Many such tools state a disclaimer with limitations that the translated codes should not be expected to compile and run readily.

-{\bf Transformer and Other ML-based Code Translation Tools.} The encoder-decoder architecture of Transformers revolutionized Natural Language (NL) translation, using contextualized representations of words~\cite{vaswani2017attention}.
-This also prompted a renewed interest in software engineering (SE) tasks and led to the evolution of advanced language models for code translation, such as encoder-only CodeBERT~\cite{feng2020codebert} and decoder-only CodeGPT~\cite{lu2021codexglue}.
+{\bf Transformer and ML-based Code Translation Tools.} The encoder-decoder architecture of Transformers revolutionized Natural Language (NL) translation, using contextualized representations of words~\cite{vaswani2017attention}.
+This led to the evolution of advanced language models for code translation task, such as encoder-only CodeBERT~\cite{feng2020codebert} and decoder-only CodeGPT~\cite{lu2021codexglue}.
 CodeT5~\cite{wang2021codet5} is an encoder-decoder architecture that leverages code semantics from developer-assigned identifiers.
-Another tool is PLBART~\cite{ahmad2021unified} which is a unified transformer trained through denoising autoencoding, and performs a range of tasks among NL and Programming Language (PL).
+Another tool is PLBART~\cite{ahmad2021unified} which is a unified transformer trained through denoising autoencoding and performs a range of tasks among NL and Programming Language (PL).
 Conversely, tree-to-tree~\cite{chen2018tree} is an attention-based LSTM neural network.